repobee/repobee/README.md

 allowing us to test RepoBee at quite a large scale.

 ### Citing RepoBee in an academic context
-If want to reference RepoBee in a paper, please cite the following paper:
+If you want to reference RepoBee in a paper, please cite the following paper:

 > Simon Larsén and Richard Glassey.
 2019.
 RepoBee: Developing Tool Support for
 > Courses using Git/GitHub.
 In Proceedings of the 2019 ACM Conference on